divshot/polymerfire/README.md

 <input value="{{email::change}}">
 ```

-### Available Options

-* **root:** The Firebase URL to which to bind.
-If `childProperty` is specified,
-  the root will be the base ref upon which `.child()` is called.
-* **rootProperty:** Allow the Firebase URL to be specified by a property of the
-  element instead of explicitly.
-This property must have `notify: true` set on
-  the element if you plan to dynamically alter the value.
-* **childProperty:** Use a property of the custom element to determine a child
-  path for the Firebase URL.
-Useful in cases where you want to bind to e.g.
-  a dynamic ID.
-* **properties:** An array of properties that will be reflected into the data
-  structure.
-You **must** declare each of these in the Polymer `properties`
-  configuration with `notify: true` in order for two-way binding to work.

 ### Roadmap

-- [ ] Allow for custom serialization (e.g. changing property names or altering values)
+- [x] Allow for custom serialization (e.g. changing property names or altering values)
 - [ ] Specify `readOnly` for one-way bindings from Firebase
 - [ ] Create means of binding arrays in addition to lists
 - [ ] Allow for sub-property path change binding (e.g. `user.name`)
 - [ ] Allow for a global Firebase root to be set such that a `path` option can be used instead of a full URL
-- [ ] Add `syncRef()` to manually sync the entire property set back to the ref
+- [x] Add `updateRef()` to manually sync the entire property set back to the ref